Y0Coss/docs-fork/pages/account_and_service_management/reversibility/24-bm-pod-snc-reversbility/guide.gb-en.md

 ##List of architectures

-The service offering is based on a sovereign private cloud architecture, deployed in 1, 2 or 3 physically distinct datacentres in France, with physical and logical isolation.
+The service offer is based on a sovereign private cloud architecture, deployed in 1, 2 or 3 physically distinct datacentres in France, with physical and logical isolation.
 Each customer has one rack, network and dedicated servers, managed through a proprietary software layer and OpenStack API.
 The architecture supports compliance with the ANSSI SecNumCloud framework.
 The product requires public connectivity to enable migration of incoming or outgoing data.
-Today, public connectivity is through an additional Managed Dedicated Cloud - SecNumCloud which is a temporary solution while dedicated public connectivity is in place.
+Today, public connectivity is made through an additional Managed Dedicated Cloud - SecNumCloud which is a temporary solution while dedicated public connectivity will be in place.

 ##Partner services